FAQ: Getting Help

 I need immediate help; can I come directly to you?

-If you are in an emergency situation, call 999.
-If you are feeling suicidal, you can call the SOS 24 hours a day on their emergency helpline at 1800-221 4444.
+AWARE is not able to provide emergency help in crisis situations.
+If you are in an emergency situation, call 999 to reach the police or 995 for emergency medical assistance.
+If you are feeling suicidal, you can call the SOS 24-hour helpline at 1800 221 4444.

 How long do I need to wait for a meeting with a counsellor or a lawyer?

-A social worker is on-site at the Sexual Assault Care Centres to immediately help women who have experienced sexual assault.
-If you are interested in counselling, you should call our Helpline to get a referral.
-After you call, a counsellor will usually call you back in 1 to 3 days to set up an appointment with you.
+A social worker is on-site at the Sexual Assault Care Centre to help women who have experienced sexual assault, even without an appointment.
+If you are looking for counselling, you should call our helpline to get a referral.
+After you call, a counsellor will usually call you back in 1-3 days to set up an appointment with you.

 How much do you charge?

-Our counselling fees are based on a sliding scale.
+The first three counselling sessions are free of charge.
+Subsequent fees are based on a sliding scale.
 They are approximately one percent of your monthly income.
 For instance, if your monthly income is $2,000, your counselling fee would be $20 per session.
 The maximum charge is $80 per session.

 Do you have counsellors and lawyers who speak languages other than English?